ImaterialC/PriconeTL/README.md

 **At 2023 April 12 Cygame change game system from Mono Unity 32bit into IL2CPP Unity 64bit.**
 **this patch no longer available**

-Our team build new framework that can work for current Priconne, we will make sure our patch is safe before distributed.

 ---
 **!!!
 WARNING !!!**